pouyyan/ML_Course_2024/Mini Project 3/READme.md

 # Classification and Visualization with SVM and LDA
 This repository contains Python code focused on classification and visualization using Support Vector Machines (SVM) with different kernels and Linear Discriminant Analysis (LDA).
-The project primarily works with the Iris dataset to classify iris flowers into different species.
+The project primarily works on two main parts:

+1. Classification of the Iris dataset using various techniques including t-SNE, LDA, SVM, and custom SVM implementation (classifing iris flowers into different species.)
+2. Fraud detection on a credit card transaction dataset using an autoencoder for denoising and a neural network classifier.

 ## Links
 ||Google Drive <br />(including the <br /> LaTeX report file)|Google Colab|